-Leadership Enrichment for Advancing Professionals (LEAP), LEAP 1.0 & LEAP 2.0 will be presented by Danosky & Associates, LLC (D&A) consists of 7 three-hour sessions and 1 six-hour session designed to build a foundation of skills and awareness.
+Leadership Enrichment for Advancing Professionals (LEAP), LEAP 1.0 & LEAP 2.0 will be presented by Danosky & Associates, LLC (D&A) and consist of 7 four-hour sessions and 1 six-hour session designed to build a foundation of skills and awareness.
 D&A facilitators share their experience, expertise, and insights while engaging the proficiencies of all participants; this happens in presentations, group discussions, research and case study analysis, simulations, home assignments, and action-planning activities.
 The immediacy of the learning experience encourages thoughtful application and experimentation with ideas and best practices.